 - How often you can take money out of your account.
 With many savings accounts you will be charged a fee if you withdraw money too often.

 - Any charges for having an account.

-deposits you made and the checks that you wrote from
+record of the deposits you made and the checks that you wrote from your

-the cost and other features, then pick the one that is
+other features, then pick the one that is best for you.

 If your checkbook, passbook or ATM card is lost or stolen, you need to report the loss to the bank immediately.